 We usually describe what desk life and age do to a body in terms of range.
 You got tight.
 You lost some motion.
 You cannot reach what you used to.
 That is true as far as it goes, but it describes the surface of a deeper loss, and the deeper one is the thing that actually makes a body fragile.
 What you are really losing is options: the number of different ways your body can solve a given movement.

 You can see it in people before you can measure it.
 Watch a few different people bend down to pick something off the floor.
 One of them has a single way to do it, the same hip and back angle every time.
 Another can get down there five different ways without thinking about it.
-The second person has a body with choices, and choices are what keep it durable.
+That visible difference turns out to be one of the more studied ideas in motor control science, and it has a name.

 Options are what make a body resilient

-Almost any movement can be solved more than one way.
-Reaching overhead, getting off the floor, absorbing a stumble, rotating to look behind you; each of those has several possible combinations of joint angles and muscular strategies that get the job done.
-A body with a full set of options can pick the one that fits the moment and switch to another when the first is not available, because you are tired, because the angle is awkward, because you are under load.
-A body that has lost its options has one solution for each task and runs every repetition through the same joints and the same tissue.
+Almost any movement can be solved more than one way, and this is not a coaching observation, it is a formal problem in motor control research going back to the Russian physiologist Nikolai Bernstein.
+Bernstein pointed out that the human body has so many joints, muscles, and possible trajectories that there is essentially never one correct way to perform a task; there is a near-infinite set of them, and the nervous system has to select one on the fly, every time, a phenomenon he called repetition without repetition (1).
+A body with a full set of these solutions can pick whichever one fits the moment and switch to another when the first is not available, because you are tired, the angle is awkward, or you are under load.
+A body that has lost most of that redundancy has one solution for each task and runs every repetition through the same joints and the same tissue.

 That is the quiet mechanism behind a lot of wear.
-When there is only one way to do a thing, the tissue on that one path absorbs every rep, with no way to share the load and no backup when that path gets fatigued or caught at a bad angle.
-A surprising number of injuries are that exact moment: the body needed a second option under stress and did not have one, so the only available path gave out.
+When there is only one usable solution to a movement, the tissue on that one path absorbs every repetition, with no way to share the load and no backup when that path gets fatigued or caught at a bad angle.

 How the options quietly disappear